Eleni-Karathanou/Diploma-Projects-Management-App/README.md

 # Diploma Thesis Management System 🎓

 ## About The Project
-A backend web application built with Java and Spring Boot, designed to manage the workflow of university diploma projects.
-The system acts as a bridge between professors offering thesis subjects and students applying for them, automating the application, evaluation, and assignment processes.
+A backend web application built with Java and Spring Boot designed to manage the workflow of university diploma projects.
+The system acts as a bridge between professors offering thesis subjects and students applying for them, automating the application, evaluation and assignment processes.

-## Built With (Tech Stack)
+## Built With
 * **Backend Framework:** Java, Spring Boot
 * **Architecture:** MVC (Model-View-Controller)
 * **Security:** Spring Security (BCrypt password encoding)